kencormack/pistar-lastqso/README.md

 ## Commandline Options

 **pistar-lastqso** supports a number of commandline options, as shown in the Usage and Help screens, below.
 Multiple options can be specified at the same time.
-For example, specifying "-c -n -t" (or "--csv --nobig --top") will download the latest updated user.csv file, disable the large font display of the callsigns, and activate the non-scrolling information section at the top of the screen.
+For example, specifying "-c -n -t" (or "--csv --nobig --top") will download the latest updated user.csv file, disable the large font display of the Callsigns, and activate the non-scrolling information section at the top of the screen.

 **Valid Options and Parameters...**
 ```